-The sudden North Korean military invasion of South Korea in 1950 was an act of blatant aggression of a nature not unfamiliar to history but in this case it was unencumbered by the political confusions, tangled international loyalties and conflicting motives that in the past had made collective, concerted intervention difficult and thus it became a very real opportunity for the United States to blunt Soviet communist aggression.
+The sudden North Korean military invasion of South Korea in 1950, was an act of blatant aggression of a nature not unfamiliar to history.
+However, in this case it was unencumbered by the political confusions, tangled international loyalties and conflicting motives that in the past had made collective, concerted intervention difficult, and thus it became a very real opportunity for the United States to blunt Soviet communist aggression.

-The next day the UN Secretary General, Trygve Lie, was requested to call a meeting of the UN Security Council which met in its temporary HQ at Lake Success that afternoon.
+The next day the UN Secretary General, Trygve Lie, was requested to call a meeting of the UN Security Council.
+The Council met at its temporary HQ at Lake Success that afternoon.
 The Soviet delegate, Yakov Malik refused to attend.

-The UN intervention in Korea was thus “a fluke of history” 2. a consensus decision for collective action made possible only by the absence of Soviet Russia, the unintended result of their boycott of the UN Security Council.
-For the first time a collective decision had been made by an international organisation to intervene in a military conflict … and to date it has been the last!
+The UN intervention in Korea was thus “a fluke of history”.
+A consensus decision for collective action was made possible only by the absence of Soviet Russia; the unintended result of their boycott of the UN Security Council.
+For the first time, a collective decision had been made by an international organisation to intervene in a military conflict.

 Why did New Zealand become involved?

 Australia and New Zealand were quick to respond.
-RAN destroyers already on station in Kure in Japan were immediately offered to the UN and were joined soon after by a fighter squadron of the RAAF based near Hiroshima.
+Royal Australian Navy destroyers already on station in Kure in Japan, were immediately offered to the UN.
+They were joined soon after by a fighter squadron of the RAAF based near Hiroshima.

 Japan’s defeat had been achieved only by the United States.
-Added to these convulsions were the strategic realities of the post-war order.
-The Cold War had split the war-time coalition, had added the spectre of international communist expansion to New Zealand’s traditional fear of Asian aggression and strengthened the perception that only the United States could ensure New Zealand’s security.
+Added to these changes were the strategic realities of the post-war order.
+The Cold War had split the war-time coalition and had added the spectre of international communist expansion to New Zealand’s traditional fear of Asian aggression.
+It had also strengthened the perception that only the United States could ensure New Zealand’s security.

-Immediately post-war New Zealand initially clung to its traditional relationship with Britain for reasons economic as much as defensive but now bolstered by a guarantee from its war-time ally, the United States.
+Immediately post-war New Zealand, initially clung to its traditional relationship with Britain.
+This was for reasons economic, as much as defensive, but now bolstered by a guarantee from its war-time ally, the United States.
 New Zealand’s security relied on Anglo-American co-operation in world affairs.
 The focus remained on Europe and the countering of a Soviet threat to Western Europe where the Dominion’s primary contribution would be as part of a Commonwealth force to defend the Middle East.

-New Zealand thus rejected any Asian focus considering that it was too far away and only a threat if it fell under Soviet domination, an attitude in growing contrast to Australia.
+In growing contrast to Australia, New Zealand rejected any Asian focus, considering that it was too far away and only a threat if it fell under Soviet domination.

 But Asia was changing rapidly.
-The People’s Republic of China was established in 1949, Britain was struggling to counter communist insurgency in Malaya and France was at war to retain control of its Indo-Chinese colonies.
+At the same time as the People’s Republic of China was established in 1949, Britain was struggling to counter communist insurgency in Malaya and France and was at war to retain control of its Indo-Chinese colonies.

-Following quickly upon the RNZN frigates, New Zealand sent the 16th Field Regiment of Artillery to Korea with the hope that it would eventually become part of a Commonwealth formation.
+Quickly following the deployment of the RNZN frigates, New Zealand sent the 16th Field Regiment of Artillery to Korea, with the hope that it would eventually become part of a Commonwealth formation.
 They were followed soon after by an Australian infantry battalion (3 RAR).